Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 ### Constants

 - Constants are defined using `define(name, value, casesensitive [deprecated])` function, they are used without the `$`.
-- To check if a constant has been defined, use
+- To check if a constant has been defined, use `defined(name)` which returns boolean.

 ### Printing